Philip-marie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell I/O Redirections

-This project contains a script that displays the last-10_lines.
+This project contains a script that displaysnthat first lines.